ibm-cloud-docs/cloud-activity-tracker/how-to/config_cli.md

     ```
     {: codeblock}

-    where
+    Where

-    * *Command* is the name of a CLI command, for example, *status*.
+    *Command* is the name of a CLI command, for example, *status*.

-    * *Subcommand* is the name of a supported subcommand, for example, for the command *session*, a valid subcommand is *list*.
+    *Subcommand* is the name of a supported subcommand.
+For example, for the command *session*, a valid subcommand is *list*.

-## Show the details of the plugin
+## Show the details of the plug-in
 {: #show}

-Use the 'ibmcloud plugin show activity-tracker' command to show the plugin details.
+Use the 'ibmcloud plug-in show activity-tracker' command to show the plug-in details.

 ```
-ibmcloud plugin show activity-tracker
+ibmcloud plug-in show activity-tracker
 ```
 {: codeblock}